TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 #### Reading using the "Grab Batch" button

 The “*Grab Batch*” automatically pulls a set of ten unread reports that are displayed in batch mode.
 The batch mode is noted by the indication of a *blue bar* on the reports page.
-Users can take certain actions on these ten reports – like [“adding reports to incidents”](#creating-incidents).
+Users can take certain actions on these ten reports – like [“adding reports to groups”](#creating-groups).
 Upon completely taking desired action on the collected reports, trackers can grab another batch by clicking the “**Mark All Read & Grab Another**” button.

 ![Grab Batch](grab_batch.png)